-Now, meta description isn’t a ranking factor in itself.
+Now, the meta description isn’t a ranking factor in itself.
 However, a well-written meta description can help encourage the users performing the search to click on your search result.

 This helps pave the way for a higher click-through rate, which is a ranking factor.
 As your click-through rate (CTR) in the search results goes up, your rankings follow suit, too.

 Make sure the meta descriptions of your posts do a good job of defining what the post is about while also encouraging the users to click on your search result.